projectsesame/sesame/site/content/resources/upgrading.md

 $ kubectl apply -f examples/<your-desired-deployment>
 ```

-This will remove both the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove both the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

-**Note:** If you deployed Contour into a different namespace than `projectcontour` with a standard example, please delete that namespace.
+**Note:** If you deployed Sesame into a different namespace than `projectsesame` with a standard example, please delete that namespace.
-Then in your editor of choice do a search and replace for `projectcontour` and replace it with your preferred name space and apply the updated manifest.
+Then in your editor of choice do a search and replace for `projectsesame` and replace it with your preferred name space and apply the updated manifest.

-**Note:** If you are deploying to a cluster where you have previously installed alpha versions of the Contour API, applying the Contour CRDs in `examples/contour` may fail with a message similar to `Invalid value: "v1alpha1": must appear in spec.versions`.
+**Note:** If you are deploying to a cluster where you have previously installed alpha versions of the Sesame API, applying the Sesame CRDs in `examples/Sesame` may fail with a message similar to `Invalid value: "v1alpha1": must appear in spec.versions`.
 In this case, you need to delete the old CRDs and apply the new ones.

 ```bash
 $ kubectl delete namespace projectsesame